Strategic Thinking vs. Tactical Acting – Your marketing needs both.

 The single most popular article I’ve ever written focuses on the difference between marketing strategy and marketing tactics.
-Thinking and planning vs. doing.
+Thinking and planning vs. doing and implementing.

-So if you’re one of thousands who is still a bit unclear, here’s another way to look at it…
+So if you’re still a bit unclear about the difference between marketing strategy and marketing tactics, here’s another way to look at it…

 Graham Robertson of Beloved Brands talks about the difference between strategic thinkers and tactical implementers.
 He writes…